The kernel of the Gysin homomorphism for positive characteristic: Introduction

 \item For very general $t \in U$ either, $A_t = 0$ or $A_t = B_t$. \end{enumerate} where $A_t$ is the unique component containing $0$ and $B_t$ the abelian subvariety associated with\\ $H^1(C_t, \mathbb{Z})_{van}$. \end{theorem*}

 Here we let $k$ be an uncountable algebraically closed field of characteristic $p > 0$.
-In particular, we can always think of $k$ as the algebraic closure of the formal Laurent series over $\mathbb{F}_p$, $\overline{\mathbb{F}_p((x))}$, since there is a unique (up to non-canonical isomorphism) algebraically closed field of characteristic $p$ of cardinality $\mc{K}$ (see \cite[Chapter VI \S 1]{HungAlg}).
 Recall that every algebraically closed field is perfect and thus we have an unramified complete discrete valuation ring (CDVR) $W(k)$ such that $char(W(k)) = 0$ and $k$ is its residue field (see \cite[Chapter II \S 5]{SeLocal}).
 Let $K = Frac(W(k))$ be the fraction field of $W(k)$ and $\overline{K}$ its algebraic closure.

 Recall in general from \cite{PauScho}, that for any smooth projective surface $\mc{S}_0$ over an algebraically closed field $k$, we get the corresponding smooth curve $C_{t_0} = \mc{S}_0 \cap H_{t_0}$ for every $t_0 \in U_0$ where $U_0$ parameterizes all smooth curves on $\mc{S}_0$ and $H_{t_0}$ is the associated hyperplane defined via $t_0$.